yellowdog/python-examples/README.md

   /var/opt/yellowdog/yd-agent-4/data/workers/1/ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1/
 ```

-Note that Work Requirement name (e.g., `testrun_221108-120404-7d2`) is available via the variable substitution `wr_name`, so this could be supplied to the Task to help it locate its downloaded files.
+Note that the Work Requirement name (e.g., `testrun_221108-120404-7d2`) is available via the variable substitution `wr_name`, so this could be supplied to the Task to help it locate its downloaded files.
 For example, in the `workRequirement` section of the `config.toml` file, I could specify:

 ```toml
 environment = {WR_DIRECTORY = "{{wr_name}}"}